harvspex/lexiconizer/README.md

 - Are different lengths
 - Start with 2 completely different letters

-The way these sublists are populated and used preserves alphabetical order, eliminating the need for additional sorting.
+The way these sublists are populated and used also preserves alphabetical order, eliminating the need for additional sorting.